Topological mass generation in gapless systems

 and

-respectively. \footnote{Technically, the non-linear gauging of the electric 1-form symmetry violates the periodicity $\phi \to \phi +2\pi$, and we should gauge the 2-form symmetry simultaneously~\cite{HNY:inprep}.
+respectively. \footnote{Technically, the nonlinear gauging of the electric one-form symmetry violates the periodicity $\phi \to \phi +2\pi$, and we should gauge the two-form symmetry simultaneously~\cite{Hidaka:2020izy}.
 However, such a violation is absent if we focus on the external magnetic field or the spatially varying axion field discussed in this paper.} The spatially varying axion field and external magnetic field can also be realized by the above choices.